-"But it certainly is the first time," said Dr. Littlepump, "that a bear, however good-natured, was so lucky as to get a pretty girl for his wife, however merry she might be.
-But my mind is confused, upon several points.
+"But it certainly is the first time," said Dr. Littlepump, "that a Bear, however Good-natured, was so lucky as to become a Happy Shadow, such as you describe, and to be able to bequeath a young bride to his tutor.
+In fact, my brain is confused upon several points.
 And the more I reflect, the more my head goes round.
 Brother!
 I always used to consider you a strong-minded man-but now--"

-"You will dance at my wedding!" said Abraham Littlepump.
+"You will dance at my wedding!" said Abraham

+Littlepump.

 "I will," said Dr. Littlepump.
 "God bless you, brother Abraham.
-At the same time, I must beg leave to observe, that a man of mature years, of great understanding, and a Professor of Mathematics, should not have fallen in love with my nursery governess.
+At the same time I must beg leave to observe, that a man of mature years, of great understanding, and a Professor of Mathematics, should not have been the rival, even of the most gentlemanly Bear, nor should he have fallen in love with my nursery governess.
 Bless my soul!
+Good-natured

-Good-natured Bear, indeed!
+Bear, indeed!
+Poor gentleman!
 I do not mean to say anything at all unkind-but I do say, bless my soul!"